 eAcademy began offering online courses to Olathe high school students in the fall of 2003.
 The objective was to provide a flexible learning option for students that were not well suited for full-time regular classroom learning. eAcademy has always provided only a limited selection of courses, which has changed over the years based on student need.
 The growth of the district's 21st Century Academies has played a significant role in influencing the course selection, as many students in these programs use our online courses to provide scheduling flexibility. eAcademy is not a full-time virtual school.
 We provide only initial credit courses and are not a credit recovery program.

 Students taking eAcademy courses generally have a full schedule in the regular classroom and add on an online course as an after-school addition to their school day.
-Courses are asynchronous (no live lectures) and are delivered via the Moodle learning management system.
+Courses are asynchronous (no live lectures) and are delivered via the Moodle or Edgenuity learning management systems.

-At the start of each term the student, with a parent, is required to complete an online Orientation that can generally be completed in less than ninety minutes.
+At the start of each term, students are required to complete an online Orientation that can generally be completed in less than ninety minutes.

 A wide range of student circumstances drives our enrollment.
 Here is a small selection of student needs we meet with the eAcademy online program:

 - Students who need scheduling flexibility for elective options and want to supplement their regular class schedule.

 - Students who have early release or are December early graduates.